The Best London Art Colleges

 One of the world’s biggest and most exciting cities, there’s no wonder why so many creatives flock here to study at one of the top art colleges in London!

 With a rich history and producing some of the world’s greatest artists, directors and fashion designers, there is an abundance of unique places to study that are known across the globe for excellent exhibitions in everything from fine art to fashion photography.
 So, what are you waiting for?
 Look at our list below and find the London art college that’s perfect for you!

 1. Central St. Martins

 Situated right next to the famous Kings Cross Station, Central St. Martins is easily one of the best-known art colleges in London.
-With notable alumni including Stella McCartney and Alexander McQueen, this gigantic campus has large, modern and bright co-working spaces where students can meet up, chat and work.
-With around 18 courses ranging from undergraduate to short summer courses, this famous school usually the number-one choice for creative students across the country and the rest of the world.
+This gigantic campus has large, modern, bright co-working spaces where students can meet, chat, and work.
+With around 18 courses ranging from undergraduate to short summer courses, this famous school is usually the number one choice for creative students across the country and the rest of the world.

 1 Granary Square | Website

 One of the oldest art colleges in the city, the Royal College of Art, was founded in 1837 and underwent many changes, including location up to the present day.
 Now, with three campuses stretched across the capital, this art college has seen many famous faces through its doors over time, including film director Ridley Scott and actor Alan Rickman, to name a few.
 With all that being said, this is a fantastic university.

 Situated on the banks of the River Thames, the Chelsea College of Art & Design is easily one of the capital's best art schools through its association with UAL.
 Founded in 1895, this university offers undergraduate, post-grad and short courses for UK and international students.
 This is a great art college and very well located in the heart of the city, right next door to Tate Britain and Vauxhall Bridge.